fastruby/blog/_posts/2020-06-17-ombulabs-open-source-guidelines.markdown

 This way we can keep track of the contributions we made as a company, also the branches created in the project are accessible to the rest of the team.

-As a company we get these benefits:
+As a company we get these benefits from forking our Open Source projects to one of our organizations:

 \- We use OSS projects and we want them to be better